thunderrabbit/robnugen-journal-entries/2019/03/20hanging-out-with-michael-monkey.md

 for driving me to the store today to buy clothes and toiletries which should last a good while.

+She has a lot lot lotta masks from around the world!

 I have made a good start on the puzzle in the dining room, first expanding the table, then adding more white backing, then rotating the inner white backing to reduce waste.